UEFA Euro 1992 qualifying Group 4

 Standings and results for Group 4 of the UEFA Euro 1992 qualifying tournament.

 Group 4 consisted of Austria, Denmark, the Faroe Islands, Northern Ireland and Yugoslavia.
 Yugoslavia won the group, but the team (as FR Yugoslavia) was banned from the final tournament.
+Instead of Yugoslavia, Denmark was given a right to participate the tournament as a second placed team, which subsequently was won by them.
 It was the first international tournament for the Faroe Islands and the win against Austria their first competitive win.